limdima/MICB475_Team3/Experimental Aim 2/Unique ASV's to look into/PPMS and SPMS Shared.md

   - not well documented

 Porphyromonas asaccharolytica (22) --> "899577a10741d336f48d2be23f9b0be7"
-  - opportunistic pathogens and have been associated with systemic inflammation
+  - strongly associated with colorectal cancer development (https://bmcmicrobiol.biomedcentral.com/articles/10.1186/s12866-022-02712-w?utm_source=chatgpt.com#Sec18)
-  - presence of Porphyromonas asaccharolytica could indicate a pro-inflammatory shift in the microbiota, contributing to gut dysbiosis and immune activation
-  - chronic inflammation driven by proteolytic bacterial activity may exacerbate MS progression, particularly in progressive forms like PPMS and SPMS
-  - associated with colon cancer (https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/porphyromonas-asaccharolytica)
+  - but negatively associated with ulcerative colitis which is a type of IBS (https://libkey.io/libraries/498/articles/594344926/full-text-file?utm_source=api_542)
-  - the causative agent of Lemierre's syndrome
+  - in the cervix, has been found to induce the overexpression of inflammatory genes in cervical epithelial cells (https://libkey.io/libraries/498/articles/594344926/full-text-file)

 Porphyromonas (40) --> "30c4e6e8ec391ad07eb6a1165cf46311"
   - link between Porphyromonas and systemic inflammation is well-documented